SchlossLab/severe-CDI/paper/paper-gfm.md

-Random forest models were used to examine whether OTU data collected on the day of diagnosis could classify CDI cases as severe according to four different definitions of severity.
+Random forest models were used to examine whether OTU data collected on the day of diagnosis could classify CDI cases as severe according to each severity definition.
 We used the mikropml R package v1.5.0 (Topçuoğlu et al. 2021) implemented in a custom version of the mikropml Snakemake workflow (Sovacool et al. 2023) for all steps of the machine learning analysis.
 We have full datasets which use all samples available for each severity definition, and an intersection dataset which consists of only the samples that have all four definitions labelled.
 The intersection dataset is the most fair for comparing model performance across definitions, while the full dataset allows us to use as much data as possible for model training and evaluation.
 Datasets were pre-processed with the default options in mikropml to remove features with near-zero variance and scale continuous features from -1 to 1.
 During pre-processing, 9757 to 9760 features were removed due to having near-zero variance, resulting in datasets having 179 to 182 features depending on the severity definition.
 No features had missing values and no features were perfectly correlated.
 We randomly split the data into an 80% training and 20% test set and repeated this 100 times, followed by training models with 5-fold cross-validation.

 ## Model evaluation